-Diagnosis

-Impression:
+Diagnosis Impression:

 Assessment:

 Management Plan:

-I have personally revi iewed this medical record including the patient's
+l have personally revi health history. ewed this medical record including the patient's

-health history.

--

 Signature: Date: Return:

-Oigilatai C. Dato.
-IVVIIII.

 - Exhibit L -

 HEDIS and Stars performance reporting

 Because we administer benefits for medical plans, we are invested in improving members overall health care quality and cost.
 Including appropriate CPTII and ICD-10 codes on your claims helps us support our health plan partners as they manage members' medical conditions and identify candidates for disease management programs.
 The inclusion of appropriate codes also improves plan quality as measured by HEDIS and Stars ratings.
 Appropriate coding limits requests for HEDIS and Stars chart reviews, allowing your practice to spend more time on patient care.